About HLS Streaming

 TS Container Support

-In practice, JW6 is compatible with HLS streams generated by the Wowza Media Server and Adobe Media Server, as well as the mediafilesegmenter and mediastreamsegmenter tools Apple provides.
+In practice, JW Player is compatible with HLS streams generated by the Wowza Media Server and Adobe Media Server, as well as the mediafilesegmenter and mediastreamsegmenter tools Apple provides.
 Many additional encoding and segmenting tools may provide compatible streams, but this is not guaranteed.

 Crossdomain and 302

 Note that, when playing in Flash, both the M3U8 manifests and the TS segments are subject to crossdomain security restrictions.
-See Crossdomain File Loading for more info and a workaround.
+See Crossdomain File Loading for more information.

 An additional limitation to keep in mind is that JW Player does not support 302 redirects on the M3U8 manifest/playlist files, since the Adobe Flash player does not support the combination of crossdomain loading and redirects.
 We advise to instead use DNS load-balancing or serve up a dynamic M3U8 manifest, containing direct links to the M3U8 playlists on the target servers.